Spiritual, Moral, Social and Cultural Education (SMSC)

 Religious Education promotes students’ knowledge of, and respect for, different people’s faiths, feelings and values.

 Key Stage 3 students study the six main religions; Christianity, Islam, Buddhism, Hinduism, Judaism and Sikhism.
-Lessons focus on the key features of each religion, including learning about inspirational religious leaders, key sacred texts, rites of passages, key teachings, worship, moral and ethical issues.
+Lessons focus on the key features of each religion, including learning about inspirational religious leaders, key sacred texts, rites of passages, key teachings, worship, moral and ethical issues, following guidance from the locally agreed syllabus.
 In Year 9 students learn about relationships, including attitudes to different types of relationships.
 Religious Education lessons also focus on equality, protected characteristics, suffering, peace and conflict.
 The Religious Studies curriculum provides important opportunities such as discussions and debates in class, for students to be able to be reflective about their own beliefs (religious or otherwise) and perspective on life.

 The Personal & Social Development curriculum is taught during a discrete lesson for all year groups throughout the year.
 The topics and lessons are planned to deliver age specific and relevant content and include Relationships and Sex Education.
 The Religious Education and Personal & Social Development Curriculum Overviews can be found at the link below:

-Our students have an important role in making decisions about their school.
-Student voice is considered important at HT and there are important leadership roles and opportunities for students in Year 7-13.
-Our students have an important role in making decisions about their school.
-Student voice is considered important at HT.
-Recruitment to every Student Leadership role at HT involves an application and interview process.
+Students at HT have an important role in making decisions about their school.
+Student voice is considered important at HT and there are opportunities for students to take part in leadership roles from Year 7 through to Year 13.

 Student Leadership Group

-Our Student Leadership Group, led by our Head Students, hold regular meetings to discuss key issues.
-They also hold student voice sessions with other students who can bring forward key issues to them.
+HT’s Student Leadership Group is led by our Head Students in the Sixth Form.
+The Student Leadership Group hold regular meetings to discuss key issues.
+The group will also hold student voice sessions with other students giving other students an opportunity to bring forward key issues and discuss ways in which the school can continue to improve.

-Anti-Bullying Ambassadors have all received training from the Diana Award in July 2019 and February 2021 and have received support, skills, practical ideas, knowledge and confidence to effectively tackle bullying in the school.
+Anti-Bullying Ambassadors have received training from the Diana Award in March 2023 and have received support, skills, practical ideas, knowledge and confidence to effectively tackle bullying in the school.
 The Anti-Bullying Ambassadors are responsible for raising awareness of bullying, leading on campaigns and promoting kindness.
-They have held a charity event to raise over £150 for School Diversity, led student assemblies, supported Anti-Bullying Week events, established an Anti-Bullying drop-in surgery for students needing support and continue to meet regularly to advise the school on how we can support our Anti-Bullying campaign.
+They have held a charity events to raise for School Diversity, led student assemblies, supported Anti-Bullying Week events, established an Anti-Bullying drop-in surgery for students needing support and continue to meet regularly to advise the school on how we can support our Anti-Bullying campaign.

 How SMSC is promoted within Curriculum Areas